chiku/linkedlists-vs-arrays-cpp/README.md

 Result
 ------

 You can view the results by opening *public/index.html* in a web-browser.
-You can also open *result.xlsx* in a spreadsheet application.
+You can also open *result.xlsx* in a [spreadsheet application](https://www.libreoffice.org/download/).

-A precomputed result is available at http://chiku.github.io/linkedlists-vs-arrays/
+Precomputed results are available at http://chiku.github.io/linkedlists-vs-arrays/

 License
 -------